MrLawrenceAwe/report-generator-api/README.md

 Turn any topic into a structured outline or a polished, audio-friendly report in minutes.

-## Why teams use it
-- Publish topic briefings for executive updates, customer intelligence, or analyst newsletters.
-- Generate speaking scripts or podcast-ready narration from just a topic sentence.

 > ⚠️ Set your OpenAI credential before launching: `export OPENAI_API_KEY=...`

 ---